riccardobernardi/riccardobernardi.github.io/README.md

 - Second Place Hackathon P&G Gillette, Milan
 - Third Place PwC Hackathon Nyrio One held in Venice
 - Second place at the Copernicus Hackathon about exploitation of satellite images
+- Winner of Erasmus+ in the Nertherlands at Eindhoven University of Technology, ranked 70th best university worldwide
+- Winner of SEMP programme in Switzerland at ZHAW University of Engineering, ranked 74th best university worldwide

 ## Projects